SuzanaMajcunic/AnalysisOfTranslationErrors/README.md

 Charts are implemented by WinRT XAML Toolkit, which support charting controls for UWP (winrtxamltoolkit.controls.datavisualization.uwp).
 A very helpful concept used in this development is LINQ (Language Integrated Query), a Microsoft .NET Framework component that adds query capabilities to C# and another .NET languages.

+The project was built by Model–view–viewmodel (MVVM) software architectural pattern.
+MVVM is an architecture that focuses on the separation of development of user interface from development of the business logic.

 This is the first version of TREAT and the development of additional features is in the plan.